Hi,

 From India, Jalalpur

-Here are my views.
-You really should show your experience and let the HR know at the time of interview only.
-Nowadays all employments are subject to verification.
-If they find it later, you will be in trouble for sure.
+Here are my views: You really should showcase your experience and inform the HR during the interview itself.
+Nowadays, all employments are subject to verification.
+If they discover it later, you will definitely be in trouble.

 Thanks,